Building Partnership Types

 - CLIENT PARTNERS

 Fiscal partners include federal, state, county, local, or community organizations.
-EWDJT programs are funded through cooperative agreements with the federal government.
-Cooperative agreements, which are different from traditional grants, form a partner relationship between EWDJT programs and the U.S. Environmental Protection Agency (EPA).
+JT programs are funded through cooperative agreements with the federal government.
+Cooperative agreements, which are different from traditional grants, form a partner relationship between JT programs and the U.S. Environmental Protection Agency (EPA).
 The agreements allow EPA to advise and consent on issues relating to the operation and funding of the program it supports.

 Other fiscal partners may provide grants, donations, or financial support to the same program with little or no active involvement or control over operations.
 Diligent progress reporting, fulfillment of promised deliverables, and meaningful evaluation may satisfy the needs of fiscal partners.
 Others may require more formal reports involving audits or student tracking.
 Each partner relationship is unique and has individual terms, expectations, and deliverables.